Fraud Division Job Opportunity Information

 You can submit your applications online by searching for and viewing a Job Posting and selecting the "Apply for This Job button" on the right hand side of the page.
 You may apply for any job posting that you meet the minimum qualifications for, have successfully passed an examination, and have an "Active" eligibility.
 Receipt of an Employment Inquiry Letter for a vacancy is not required.

 You must indicate the Location/Regional Office that you are applying for on the California State Examination/Employment Application Form 678 (Rev. 10/2013)

 Orange (Orange, CA)

 Valencia (Valencia, CA)

-Please mail a completed standard State Application STD 678, a Criminal Record Supplemental Questionnaire, and proof of meeting the minimum qualifications of the classification to:
+Please follow the directions on the job posting to determine the required method of delivery (mail or electronic) for the completed standard State Application Template (STD 678), the Criminal Record Supplemental Questionnaire, and proof of meeting the minimum qualifications of the classification.

 Human Resources Management Division

 Thank you for your interest in employment with the California Department of Insurance.
 If you have any questions regarding positions with the Fraud Division please contact us at: